railsonvps/ansible-rails/README.md

 ## Who is it for?
 RailsOnVPS is trying to make it as easy as possible to run your Rails app on your own server.
 It is faster and cleaner than configuring a server "by hand" and makes it easy to switch servers if needed.
-Running your own server is a great choice if you want to keep costs low and maintain full control over your environment or if you simply like the feeling of having my your own machine.
+Running your own server is a great choice if you want to keep costs low and maintain full control over your environment or if you simply like the feeling of having your own machine.

 You should know how to use a commandline, but we don't assume prior sysadmin experience.